-Br.
+Rev. Br.
 Carl Joseph Paustian, O.P., is from Spring, Texas, and graduated from Texas A&M University in 2009.
 Prior to joining the Dominicans, Br.
 Carl Joseph worked at St. Mary’s Catholic Student Center.
 The Dominican’s mission of preaching “veritas” — truth — and the variety of ministries of the Friars Preachers was a huge attraction to the Order for Br.
 Carl Joseph.
 Br.
 Carl Joseph is currently in studies in St. Louis and has served at Holy Trinity Parish in St. Ann, Missouri, and St. Pius V Parish in St. Louis.
 He has also ministered to the incarcerated at the St. Louis County Jail in Clatyon, Missouri.
 Br.
-Carl Joseph entered Dominican life in 2011 and professed solemn vows on May 28, 2016 at Holy Rosary Church in Houston, Texas.
+Carl Joseph entered Dominican life in 2011, professed solemn vows on May 28, 2016, and was ordained a transitional deacon on June 17, 2017.

 Born in Omaha, Nebraska, Br.
 Joseph Paul is the third of four brothers.
 He attended the University of Missouri, where he first met the Dominicans.
 After working in the Newman Center in Columbia, MO, he moved to New Orleans and attended graduate school at Loyola University.
 He was also a campus minister at Loyola where his primary ministry was working with retreats and small faith sharing groups.
 When not praying or studying, Br.
 Joseph Paul enjoys Saints Football and live music.